 King Records Jazz Legacy Tweet #15

-Count Basie vocalist Jimmy “Mr. Five by Five” Rushing recorded two sessions in NYC for King: Oct.
-5, 1951 (four songs, including “Hi-O-Sylvester”) and Sept.
-25, 1952 (four songs, including “Where Were You”).
+Count Basie vocalist Jimmy (“Mr. Five by Five“) Rushing recorded eight sides for King in New York City across two sessions – October 5, 1951 and September 25, 1952 – with the latter session including three songs co-written by Rushing and Henry Glover: .“In The Moonlight“; “She’s Mine, She’s Yours“; and “Where Were You”).
 These recordings would be released in the UK on Ember & Parlophone, and in France on Vogue.

 King Records Jazz Legacy Tweet #16